Maui Scuba Diving Fish Guide

 Raccoon Butterflyfish

-This fish’s name gets attributed to the black patches around its eyes resembling a raccoon.
+This fish’s name is attributed to the black patches around its eyes that resemble a raccoon.
 Raccoon butterflyfish are nocturnal and feed primarily on nudibranchs and small invertebrates.
 They are often found in small schools and can be seen feeding on algae and coral polyps during the day.

 Lau Hau